learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-06/lectures/intro-to-jquery/README.md

 + To setup a document to run jQuery we must link to the jQuery core library first, just like linking your HTML and CSS!
 Imagine that JavaScript is like a pet dog.
 On it’s own it knows how to eat, sleep, and play.
 Loading jQuery is like teaching the dog new tricks such as roll over, fetch, etc… Imagine what would happen if we gave the command for our dog to fetch before we had taught it this trick (linked to jQuery).
 Therefore, we always link to the jQuery core library first.
 + Inside your `<head></head>`, remote link:
 `<script src="https://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js"></script>`
+  * This is hosted for us, just like Bootstrap.
+We can also download the files and include them with our project
 + Inside your `<head></head>`, local link (downloaded from jquery.com):
 `<script src=”js/jquery-1.8.2.min.js"></script>`
 + Inside your `<head></head>`, both using local as fallback solution: